stigsanek/short-url/README.md

 ## Description

 "Short URL" is API service for URL shortening.
+Service work by transforming any long URL into a shorter, more readable link.
+When a user clicks the shortened version, they’re automatically forwarded to the destination URL.
+Think of a short URL as a more descriptive and memorable nickname for your long webpage address.

 ## Usage